Women Who Painted

 Having painted for years, I have had the time and distance to reflect on my role as a painter in a larger framework and my appreciation for historical women painters has deepened.
 I feel a connection to them simply by having chosen the same profession, with all of its inherent struggles and rewards.
-Paying homage to the women who paved the way is a way of honoring and increasing awareness of who they are and their artwork.
-They were passionate for their craft but often their efforts were minimized or unrecognized.
+Paying homage to women who paved the way is a way of honoring and increasing awareness of them.
 The National Museum of Women in the Arts has some facts pertaining to the representation of women in the arts, but to me, one of the most astonishing is that out of 318 artists represented in H.W.
 Jansen's Basic History of Western Art, only 27 women are mentioned in the 9th edition.
-This exhibition would perhaps be a way of rewriting history and underscoring these deserving artists’ contributions to the art world.
-It is my intention to exhibit this ongoing body of work one day.
-It would be ideal to expand the series and include women from all disciplines in the visual arts.
+This work is a way of rewriting history and underscoring these deserving artists’ contributions to the art world.